 Profile

-I am an assistant professor in surface hydrology with more than 13 years of teaching experience in higher education.
-With an educational background in hydrological modeling, water management, and engineering, my research experience spans a broad range of topics including climate-change impacts, hydrological process research, catchment and water quality modeling, and analyses of human-water interactions.
+I am a professor in surface hydrology with more than 16 years of teaching experience in higher education.
+With an educational background in hydrological modeling, water management, and engineering, my research experience spans a broad range of topics including climate-change impacts, hydrological process research, catchment and water quality modeling, as well as analyses of land-use changes and human-water interactions.

 Team